anyscale/templates/templates/fine-tune-llm_v2/README.md

 In general, any model that is compatible with the architecture of these models can be fine-tuned using the same configs as the base models.

 NOTE: currently mixture of expert models (such as `mistralai/Mixtral-8x7B)` only support LoRA fine-tuning

-### Should I use LoRA or full-parameter fine-tuning?

-There is no general answer to this but here are some things to consider:

-- The quality of the fine-tuned models will, in most cases, be comparable if not the same
-- LoRA shines if...
-    - ... you want to serve many fine-tuned models at once yourself
-    - ... you want to rapidly experiment (because fine-tuning, downloading and serving the model take less time)
-- Full-parameter shines if...
-    - ... you want to make sure that your fine-tuned model has the maximum quality
-    - ... you want to serve only one fine-tuned version of the model

-You can learn more about this in one of our [blogposts](https://www.anyscale.com/blog/fine-tuning-llms-lora-or-full-parameter-an-in-depth-analysis-with-llama-2).
-There, you'll also find some guidance on the LoRA parameters and why, in most cases, you don't need to change them.

 ### I have the right model, context length and everything.
 Can I optimize compute cost?